nhsuk/nhsuk-frontend/packages/components/hero/README.md

 ## Guidance and examples

-The hero component was used by the NHS website and is not documented by the [design system in the NHS digital service manual](https://service-manual.nhs.uk/design-system).
+The hero component was used by the NHS website and is not currently documented by the [design system in the NHS digital service manual](https://service-manual.nhs.uk/design-system).